 WORK IN PROGRESS

-The objectives of this example is to introduce how to: * Use a pre-defined geometry instead of creating a mesh with Seeder. * Simulate the Gaussian pulse in the cube using Musubi. * Create 2D plots using the Gleaner tool.
-Gleaner is a Python tool that extracts data from Musubi ASCII output and uses the plotting library Matplotlib in Python to create a plot. * Validate the numerical results by comparing them against the analytic solution.
-The latter one is calculated using NumPy, a mathematic extension for Python. * Compare the simulation results (L4) to previously generated data obtained with higher resolution (reference folder, L5 & L6) to experience the influence of the resolution.
+The objectives of this example is to introduce how to: * Use a pre-defined geometry instead of creating a mesh with Seeder. * Use a turbulence model. * Simulate the Taylor-Green Vortex in the cube using Musubi. * Create 2D plots using the Gleaner tool.
+Gleaner is a Python tool that extracts data from Musubi ASCII output and uses the plotting library Matplotlib in Python to create a plot. * Post-process the results by calculating the volume average of the tracked kinetic energy. * Calculate the dissipation rate by means of the tracked quantities. * Compare the tracked and calculated dissipation rate with a reference solution.

 Here are the results from the simulation.